DTU-Software-Engineering/dimensions/README.md

 # Week 2

 - figure out structure for presentation of categories and examples
-- reflect upon process (something more substantial than figure 2)
+- reflect upon primary processes (something more substantial than figure 2)

 ## Joe

-- analyze correctness-by-construction approach using different formal methods
+- analyze correctness-by-construction approach using different formal methods (DOD/FAA)

 # Week 3